 This project aims to advance our understanding of how entrainment, synchronised behaviour and other related processes lead to prosocial outcomes such as social bonding.
-Work within the project seeks to uncover the factors contributing to synchronous movement and social bonding in concerts, and explores whether entrained listening can evoke affiliation towards the musicians or their social groups.
+Work within the project seeks to uncover the factors contributing to synchronous movement and social bonding in concerts and explores whether entrained listening can evoke affiliation towards the musicians or their social groups.

 This project investigates how music influences micromotion; the smallest bodily motion that it is possible to produce and perceive.
 Data collection is done using motion capture and physiological measurements.
-One of the annual highlights, is the organisation of the Norwegian Championship of Standstill, which is both important for data collection, but also serves as a dissemination activity.
+One of the annual highlights is the organisation of the Norwegian Championship of Standstill, which is both important for data collection but also serves as a dissemination activity.

 Effort and Attention in Musical Experience

-Musical experience is often mixed with not only sensations of affect and of pleasure, but also of sound-producing and sound-accompanying body motion.
+Musical experience is often mixed with not only sensations of affect and pleasure, but also of sound-producing and sound-accompanying body motion.
 This project seeks to enhance our understanding of the physical and mental effort and attentional processes involved in the production and perception of music-related sound and other music-related multimodal phenomena.

 Engagement and Absorption

 This project explores aspects of rhythm and temporality in musical engagement such as listening and performing.
-The project aims to unveil how different modes of engagement and absorption are at the core of musical experience, and can lead to novel insights into human perception and action.
+The project aims to unveil how different modes of engagement and absorption are at the core of the musical experience, and can lead to novel insights into human perception and action.

 Interaction & Robotics Cluster

 How can we understand aspects of rhythm and motion through the design and construction of interactive systems and robots?
 We investigate aspects of rhythm and motion through robotics and technology.
 This includes the creation of interactive music systems, with a focus on multi-dimensional mapping from sensors to musical parameters.
-Moreover, we design and prototype adaptive robot systems, and explore both human-robot and robot-robot interactions in collective settings.
-We employ a multitude of methods, including artificial intelligence, machine learning, simulations, modeling, rapid prototyping, as well as iterative and creative design processes.
-This analysis-by-synthesis approach will lead to new understanding of rhythmic phenomena in general, and can also lead to applications in rehabilitation and art.
+Moreover, we design and prototype adaptive robot systems and explore both human-robot and robot-robot interactions in collective settings.
+We employ a multitude of methods, including artificial intelligence, machine learning, simulations, modelling, rapid prototyping, as well as iterative and creative design processes.
+This analysis-by-synthesis approach will lead to a new understanding of rhythmic phenomena in general, and can also lead to applications in rehabilitation and art.

-Modeling and Robots
+Modelling and Robots

 This core activity investigates aspects of rhythm and motion through the design and construction of models and robots.
-This has applications to understanding natural processes as well as for the design of technological systems.
+This has applications to understanding natural processes as well as for the creation of technological systems.

 Musical Human-Computer Interaction